Tips Before Giving Your Kid a Cell Phone

-Oof.
-This is where we are, people.
-These are the kinds of issues that are really happening to families just like yours, so please, for the love of humanity, talk to your children about safe technology usage in ways that are age-appropriate — and do it often.
+These are the kinds of issues that are really happening to families just like yours, so it's important to be aware of them — and talk about them!

 Before Giving Kids a Cell Phone, Make a Technology Contract

 Your tweens and teens are rapidly approaching adulthood, which is chock-full of contracts surrounding big, important life events.
-Why not give them an official agreement for this life event as well?
+Why not give them their first greement for this life event as well?
 There’s something super serious about signing your name to a commitment, and this technology contract will help avoid any gray areas surrounding your expectations about how they should use their new device.
 It is also extremely satisfying to point to said document when issues arise and say, “See?
 You read this and signed it yourself — right here.”

-There are so many technology contracts across the web, including this free one that we created.
+We even have this free one you can download and print out.
 Tailor it for your specific family dynamic, and keep it in a place that can be easily referenced.

 “Not My Kid” Syndrome

 These kids are good kids.
 Smart kids.
 But ultimately, they’re still just kids.
 Kids make mistakes.
 They also delete texts before you can spot-check their devices and speak in text slang using acronyms and emojis that would make you clutch your pearls.
-Know that issues like cyberbullying, sexting, thoughts of suicide and depression, eating disorders, potential drug use, and online predators are actually harming children every day — and they can all be caught by a monitoring service like Bark.
+Know that issues like cyberbullying, sexting, thoughts of suicide and depression, eating disorders, potential drug use, and online predators are actually harming children every day.

 Giving your child a device while neglecting technology that keeps them safer online is like giving them the keys to a car with faulty brakes and no seatbelt.
 Don’t do that.

-We know it’s overwhelming, and that’s why we created a private Facebook group called Parenting in a Tech World, where you can ask us (and other parents who have been there and done that) any questions you might have.
+We know all of this can be overwhelming, and that’s why we created a private Facebook group called Parenting in a Tech World, where you can ask us (and other parents who have been there and done that) any questions you might have.
 There are many layers to protecting your children online, and they vary by device and household, but we’re here to hold your hand (and your glass of whatever) through the process.

 This Is Your Brain Online